 A weekly work plan is a task management tool that helps you break down and organize the tasks you need to complete for the upcoming week.
 Creating a weekly schedule improves your time management skills by helping you proactively organize your time.
 That way, you can get important tasks completed on schedule.

 This technique not only helps you create a daily schedule, but also gives you a weekly overview of what you’ll be working on.
 When you create your weekly work plan, it’s important to consider the meetings you need to attend.
-This can help you balance your workload with the amount of meetings you have so you don’t accidentally have too much work on a meeting-heavy day.Manage and prioritize tasks with Asana
+This can help you balance your workload with the amount of meetings you have so you don’t accidentally have too much work on a meeting-heavy day.Create a weekly schedule template

 Creating a weekly work plan is a simple process that can get your work week started on the right track.
 Here are four easy steps you can take.